snsvrno/love-rs/README.md

 The following can be used with archives (.love) or folders.

-- Find the required version of love.
+- Find the required version of love for a project.
-- Download and unpack various versions of love.

 ## Future